mmikowski/powercss/README.md

 ### 1. Create Virtual StyleSheet Lists (`vsheets`)

 A Virtual StyleSheet List (`VSheet`) contains the same information as a traditional CSS file.
 An experienced CSS author should be able to Virual StyleSheets (`vsheets`) with little trouble.
-The format is as follows:
+Let's add a `Vsheet` to the PowerCSS as shown below:

+    var base_vsheet_list;
     base_vsheet_list = [
       { _elem_type_   : 'div',
         _select_code_ : '.'